 The essay "Egoism and Moral Scepticism" is James Rachels included in this book: A New Introduction to Philosophy edited by Stephen Cahn.

-The Rachels essay is on p.432 in this edition; there are several copies on the IA.
-For download options, users can log in, and choose the Borrow for 14 Days option.
+"Egoism and Moral Scepticism" is on p.423 in this edition; there are several copies on the IA.
 Be sure to click Return Now when the session is finished, whether or not you will need the title again.
 Apologies if you are familiar with using the IA.

 Here is the IA link: https://archive.org/details/newintroductiont0000cahn

 To read books in the Internet Archive, create an account.
-In many cases account holders have to the option to borrow a title for 14 days, (even though the landing page shows the message "This book may be borrowed for 1 hour").
+In many cases account holders have the option to borrow a title for 14 days, (even though the landing page shows the message "This book may be borrowed for 1 hour").
 When you log in to the Internet Archive you will see that message change, offering a dropdown with the option to borrow for 14 days.
 If this option is available, it also allows you to download the book.
 To do this you will need Adobe Digital Editions on your device.
 The download will be temporary, but should allow you enough time to read the chapters you need.
+Optionally, you can check the book out and read it online.
+In either case remember: